metaplex-foundation/developer-hub/src/pages/core/getting-started/index.md

 description: Get started with the new Digital Asset Standard.
 ---

-Select the language / library you want to use below to get started with the new Digital Asset Standard.
+Select the language / library you want to use below to get started with the new Metaplex Core Standard.

 {% quick-links %}